pagkly/Zed/Investopedia3/Understanding Shutdown Points.md

 Certain seasonal businesses, such as Christmas tree farmers, may shut down almost entirely during the off-season.
 While fixed costs remain during the shutdown, variable costs can be eliminated.

 Fixed costs are the costs that remain regardless of what operations are taking place.
-This can include payments to maintain the rights to the facility, such as rent or [mortgage payments](https://www.investopedia.com/mortgage/mortgage-rates/payment-structure/), along with any minimum utilities that must be maintained.
+This can include payments to maintain the rights to the facility, such as rent or [[mortgage payments]](https://www.investopedia.com/mortgage/mortgage-rates/payment-structure/), along with any minimum utilities that must be maintained.
 Minimum staffing costs are considered fixed if a certain number of employees must be maintained even when operations cease.

 Variable costs are more closely tied to actual operations.
 This can include but is not limited to, employee wages for those whose positions are tied directly to production, certain utility costs, or the cost of the materials required for production.

 ## Types of Shutdown Points

 The length of a shutdown may be temporary or permanent, depending on the nature of the economic conditions leading to the shutdown.
-For non-seasonal goods, an economic [recession](https://www.investopedia.com/terms/r/recession.asp) may reduce demand from consumers, forcing a temporary shutdown (in full or in part) until the economy recovers.
+For non-seasonal goods, an economic [[recession]](https://www.investopedia.com/terms/r/recession.asp) may reduce demand from consumers, forcing a temporary shutdown (in full or in part) until the economy recovers.

 Other times, demand dries up completely due to changing consumer preferences or technological change.
 For instance, nobody produces cathode-ray tube (CRT) televisions or computer monitors any longer, and it would be a losing prospect to open a factory these days to produce them.